-The results revealed coincident anomalies of pathfinder elements such as Arsenic, Sulphur and Copper with magnetic anomalies following the Bugow iron formation, particularly over the Camp and Andrew South Zones.
-The surveys also show a new well-defined anomalous zone in the south-east zone of the property.
-The interpretation of the results supports the hypothesis of a gold-bearing system is not restricted to fold closures in the iron formation but exits in the form of a shear corridor intersecting a series of folded iron formations, with gold preferentially being deposited within sulphidized sections of the iron formations in such zones.
-This supports the hypothesis that there is a much more extensive gold system than initially discovered by Aber Resources' drilling.
+The results revealed coincident anomalies of pathfinder elements such as arsenic, sulphur and copper with magnetic anomalies following the Bugow iron formation, particularly over the Camp and Andrew South Zones.
+The surveys also show a new, well-defined anomalous zone in the south-east of the property.
+The interpretation of results supports the hypothesis that the gold-bearing system is not restricted to fold closures in the iron formation.
+Instead a shear corridor intersecting a series of folded iron formations is proposed, with gold preferentially being deposited within sulphidized sections of the iron formations.
+The gold system in such a case could be more extensive than the initial delineation by Aber Resources' drilling.

-The second phase of the Cabin Lake Gold Project exploration program will consist of diamond drilling scheduled for the upcoming winter months to test new zones that step out from the classic Iron Formation Gold deposit model and transition it to the shear-hosted gold deposit.
+The second phase of the Cabin Lake exploration program will consist of diamond drilling scheduled for the winter months to test new zones that step out from the classic iron formation gold deposit model and transition it to the shear-hosted gold deposit.